Part 2. How to Manage Your Infrastructure as Code

 bash

-If you’re not an expert in Bash syntax, all you have to know about this script is that it uses the AWS Command Line Interface (CLI) to do the following:
+If you’re not an expert in Bash syntax, all you have to know about this script is that it uses the AWS Command Line Interface (CLI) to automate the exact steps you did manually in the AWS console in Part 1:

 1Create a security group.